Eurythmy: Therapeutic eurythmy

 Eurythmy is a component of anthroposophic medicine, a system of alternative medicine which has been criticised as unscientific, pseudoscientific and as "pure quackery".

 According to the precepts of anthroposophic medicine, a human has four aspects which need to be treated: spirit, soul, life and matter.
 Eurythmy is one of the practices said to act on the "life" aspect, and is claimed to effect an "improvement of health related life functions".
 A person receiving eurythmy therapy moves under the guidance of a eurythmy therapist, who will have been trained two years beyond the four-year fundamental course in eurythmy.
 The movements may be adapted to the condition of the person being treated; for example, they may be done while either sitting or even lying down.
-Therapeutic eurythmy is claimed to bring about a "re-integration of body, soul, and spirit."
+Therapeutic eurythmy is claimed to bring about a "re-integration of body, soul, and spirit".

-A 2008 review in BMC Complementary and Alternative Medicine said that eurythmy was a "potentially relevant add-on" to a therapeutic program, but though the studies reviewed reported improvement in symptoms, limitations in the underlying data and in the review methods means these conclusions "warrant cautious interpretation".